invinst/CPDBv2_frontend/README.md

 ## Deployment

-- `make deploy-staging`: deploy to staging. (password is the same as deploy user's on v1)
+- `bin/deploy-staging`: deploy to staging. (password is the same as deploy user's on v1)

 ## Browser supports